spotify/snakebite/README.rst

 Snakebite requires python2 (python3 is not supported yet) and python-protobuf 2.4.1 or higher.

-Snakebite has been tested against Cloudera CDH4.1.3 (hadoop 2.0.0)
+Snakebite has been tested mainly against Cloudera CDH4.1.3 (hadoop 2.0.0) in production.
+Tests pass on HortonWorks HDP 2.0.3.22-alpha

 The quickest way to install snakebite is to run: